How To Keep News Years’ Resolutions from Reverting to Default

 You have a child who struggles with his temper, procrastination, or disrespect?
 What’s your plan?
 (Yes, the first thing we must do is pray).
 But after you keep praying, how are you going to see a difference by the end of the year?
 Do you have a plan to talk to the child and explain rewards and consequences?
 Do you have a plan to provide affirmation with words and rewards?
 If it’s a character quality you’re after, rest assured that your diligence can make a difference, but it must begin with the heart.
 If you don’t have a plan, what are the chances that, at the end of the year, your child will still struggle with his problem?
 What are the chances his attitude will continue in default?

 You’d like to spend more time praying for your family.
 How about making a “prayer plan”?
 List the character qualities of which you have a concern, then find scriptures that you can actually pray back to God.
 I love praying God’s Word back to Him.
 You’ll be praying with a purpose instead of by default.
 Oh, I know that God doesn’t have a set way to pray, and He hears our prayers no matter whether they are planned or not.
 Yet there’s something about being intentional in our prayers that gives us a purpose.
-If we’re not intention, how many times do we stop praying because we don’t see any results?
+If we’re not intentional, how many times do we stop praying because we don’t see any results?

 So you want to make New Years’ Resolutions?